velartrill/velartrill.github.io/orig/spirals/sparrowhawk/escalation.md

 We leave the ship, and make our way out of the docking bay.
 I wave my visa at the bored greycloaks manning the re-entry gate and mercifully they let us both pass, maybe taking Wren for a slave or a wife.
 The blast door retracts, and the light and noise of Lotus hits us.
 I take a moment to close my eyes and bask in the chaos, before sizing up the scene and figuring out the best route to a voidwear shop.

 The causeway is vast, a rough tube hundreds of meters wide.
 Ads, luminators, and the odd UV panel crowd the walls, as tides of people move through, either confidently drifting up along the guide cables, nervously fiddling with those silly guide-clips they sell to landlubbers, or crawling along the walls, dodging the food-stands, haggling traders, impromptu get-togethers, and the occasional bit of street theater.
-There's no elevators, no rapitrans in a micrograv station; momentum's all you need to get where you're going.
+There's no ascender tubes, no rapitrans in a micrograv station; momentum's all you need to get where you're going.

 "Here."
 I rummage through my pockets and pull out a spare comlink, which I press into Wren's hands.
 "Hold onto that.
 It's linked to my ship so if we get separated, just push the big gray button and you can talk to me, yeah?"